Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 Cockatiels (Nymphicus hollandicus)Australia8 in summer and 12-14 in winter

-How Much Sleep Do Baby Parrots Need?
+How Much Sleep Baby Parrots Need

 Hatchlings and baby parrots need more sleep than adult parrots because their bodies and minds are still developing.
 Just as human babies sleep a lot, so do baby parrots.

-According to CELL, scientists have observed that baby birds get more REM sleep (deep sleep) than adult birds, most likely because REM sleep facilitates development.
+According to CELL, scientists have observed that baby birds get more REM sleep (deep sleep) than adult birds, likely because REM sleep facilitates development.

 Baby parrots need about 16 hours of quality rest every 24 hours to enter REM sleep.

-Do Parrots Sleep Through the Night?
+Parrots Sleep Through The Night

-However, if a parrot constantly naps during the day or wakes up for extended periods, its sleep cycle is wrong.
+If a parrot constantly naps during the day or wakes up for extended periods, its sleep cycle is wrong.
 This is often because it’s too light or noisy to sleep at night.

 You can usually tell if a parrot is sleeping because it’ll retreat to its perch and go quiet.